 Using this figure, you can easily do the math to understand how much each additional full- or part-time employee will add to your expense sheet every year and, in turn, see whether it is a feasible expense.

 Quickbooks offers a great free tool to help you perform this calculation digitally.
 You can find it here.

 Get Expert Help Mapping Your Future Staffing Plan

 As you can see, there is a lot to consider when you are deciding how many people you need to hire and what roles to prioritize.
 Failing to properly forecast your staffing needs can result in lost profits and lagging productivity.
 4 Corner Resources can help you map a staffing plan that meets your organization’s needs and makes sense for your budget.

-We will help you weigh the benefits of full-time employees against alternative options like part-time, temporary and contract labor to determine the best staffing strategy for your current situation and future growth.
+We will help you weigh the benefits of full-time employees against alternative options like part-time, temporary recruiting, and contract staffing to determine the best hiring strategy for your current situation and future growth.
 We also offer a full suite of payroll services to help you tackle tedious but necessary tasks like insurance and benefit offerings.